keri/DotLovesData/README.md

 # Questions to ask:

-1) How does the GMP and deprivation score change over time per area ?
+1) What to do with the null values and how is there enough information to infer missing values?
 2) Does this correlate with changes in crime rates?
 3) Can we identify major indicators of GMP per capita with the data we have?